 For the second summer running, Ferguson has opted not to spend heavily in the transfer market.

-Ferguson’s thrifty approach has led to accusations he is being handicapped by the huge debts incurred by the Glazer family, something both he and chief executive David Gill have denied.
+Ferguson’s thrifty approach has led to accusations that he is being handicapped by the huge debts incurred by the Glazer family, something both he and chief executive David Gill have repeatedly denied.